-Mechanism (NRM).
+According to the Guidance, "first responders need to know and understand the signs which may indicate a person is a victim of modern slavery in order to decide whether to refer a case to the National Referral Mechanism (NRM).
 A First Responder's decision as to whether to refer a potential victim into the NRM is a decision of professional judgment based on the evidence available to them.
 First Responders should consider the presence of any indicators of modern slavery, including for example the non-verbal presentation of the victim, what the victim says, situational and environmental factors and objective evidence regarding known patterns of modern slavery.
 Not all indicators of modern slavery will be present in all situations."429

 For a variety of reasons, potential victims of modern slavery may also be reluctant to come forward with information and not recognise themselves as having been trafficked.
-In some cases, First Responders may find it helpful to consult with other professionals before making a decision on whether to refer someone into the NRM.
-Tables 25 and 26 outline the THB indicators available in the Statutory Guidance, aimed to support the first responders to detect potential THB cases in their daily work.
+In some cases, First Responders may find it helpful to consult with other professionals before making a decision on whether to refer someone to the NRM.
+Tables 25 and 26 outline the THB indicators available in the Statutory Guidance, aimed at supporting the first responders in detecting potential THB cases in their daily work.